brian419/travelingSalesman/README.md

 ### Lattice Annealing Algorithm

 The Lattice Annealing algorithm is a variant of simulated annealing that randomly swaps pairs of edges based on a temperature parameter.
-As the temperature decreases, the likelihood of accepting swaps that increase the total distance decreases, leading to a more optimal solution.
+As the temperature decreases, the likelihood of accepting swaps that increase the total distance decreases, leading to a more optimal solution than previously.

 ## Code Structure